-Health care companies lead US stocks lower in early trading
+US stocks drop for a second day in a row, led by health care

 Continue Reading Below

+THE QUOTE: "Is it profit-taking?
+Probably a little bit of that," said Phil Blancato, CEO of Ladenburg Thalmann Asset Management.
+"There's too much positive economic momentum going on right now, but certainly two significant down days makes you wonder if there's something else going on that we're not recognizing."

+BUSY WEEK: The sell-off comes during a week with no shortage of potential market-moving corporate news and economic data.
+Several big-name companies are due to report quarterly results on Wednesday and Thursday, including Apple, Amazon, Microsoft, Facebook and Google's parent company Alphabet.
+Also on investors' radar: Tuesday night's State of the Union address and a two-day meeting of the Federal Reserve's policymaking committee that wraps up Wednesday.

 HEALTH SCARE: Health care sector companies slumped on news that Amazon is teaming up with Warren Buffett's Berkshire Hathaway and JPMorgan Chase to create a company that helps their U.S. employees find quality care at a reasonable cost.
 The venture, whose initial focus would be on developing technology, is in its early planning stage.
-Express Scripts fell $6.91, or 8.4 percent, to $75.01.
-Cigna slid $13.47, or 6 percent, to $210.43.
-UnitedHealth Group lost $11.70, or 4.7 percent, to $235.71.
+Express Scripts tumbled $4.11, or 5 percent, to $77.81.
+Cigna slid $14.33, or 6.4 percent, to $209.57.
+UnitedHealth Group lost $9.53, or 3.9 percent, to $237.88.

+HCA bucked the trend after the hospital chain posted better fourth-quarter results than analysts had expected.
+The stock gained $4.71, or 4.8 percent, to $102.33.

 Continue Reading Below